 - The ‘Hot-reload’ feature is another great feature of this framework.
 Any modification in the code immediately reflects in the apps, even while the apps are running.
 It reduces the wait times and allows the implementation of any feedbacks with ease.

-- It allows for easy migration.
+- It allows for easy migration

 With this, we come to the end of this blog.
 We saw how apps developed in React Native have unparalleled quality and performance as compared to hybrid apps.
 It has almost killed hybrid app development.
 The apps built in React Native are stable and reliable.
 Also, it is a cost-effective technology for cross-platform mobile app development.
 Needless to say, this technology is already popular and every React Native app development company has a bright future.
+So, if you were thinking of hiring a hybrid app development company, for your next project, its high time to reconsider your decision.

 We hope this blog was helpful to you in understanding why React Native is a preferred choice for app development.
 Let us know your vital thoughts on this in the comment section.